reigenatk/rpg-game/README.md

 ## ART

-I'm proud to say, **ALL THE ART IS MADE BY ME!** (of course not literally, I took heavy inspiration from real things by taking photos of my campus, and also plenty of online memes).
+I'm (kinda) proud to say, **ALL THE ART IS MADE BY ME!** (of course not literally, I took heavy inspiration from real things by taking photos of my campus, and also plenty of online memes).
 This means a few things:

 1. The art is subpar.
     Yes, I know the game isn't beautiful.
 I'm not an artist.
 I'm a programmer.
 But I want to get better at art.
 And I want to make the claim that **every pixel on the screen is made by yours truly**.
 I'm using **Aesprite** as the art program of choice (which btw, is awesome and was easy to pick up, even for a monkey like me.
 [Check it out](https://github.com/aseprite/aseprite), its free and open source)